Part 1.00 Mandatory Arbitration Rules amended 04-16-25

 7-1.09 Location of Arbitration Hearing

-The location of hearing shall be determined by the Chief Judge of the Nineteenth Judicial Circuit or his designee.
+The location of arbitration hearings shall be determined by the Chief Judge of the Nineteenth Judicial Circuit or his designee.

 7-1.10 Forms